abhiyankhanal/Social-Network-Webservice/Readme.md

 | password  |type:string |

 ## CreatePost ##
 - This api will register will create new post and store it in post collection of mongo DB.
+TimeStamp will be used to track number of post created in that particular day.

 ### Resource URL ###